spacelacc/cJSON/README.md

 Additionally there are the following two flags:
 * `cJSON_IsReference`: Specifies that the object that `child` points to is not owned by this object, it is only a reference.
 So `cJSON_Delete` and other functions will only deallocated this object, not it's children.
 * `cJSON_StringIsConst`: This means that `valuestring` points to a constant string.
 This means that `cJSON_Delete` and other functions will not try to deallocate `valuestring`.

+### Working with the data structure

+For every value type there is `cJSON_Create...` function that can be used to create an object of that type.
+All of these will allocate a `cJSON` that can laber be deleted with `cJSON_Delete`.

 ### Parsing JSON